scality/Zenko/docs/docsource/operation/Orbit_UI/Location_Management/index.rst

    https://access.redhat.com/documentation/en-us/red_hat_ceph_storage

-See the *Installation and Setup Guide* for advice on sizing, cluster configuration, and other preparations.
+See *Zenko Installation* for advice on sizing, cluster configuration, and other preparations.

 Scality RING with S3 Connector
 ------------------------------